TuringLang/Turing.jl/docs/_posts/2020-05-04-Imperial-Report13-analysis.md

 ### Load

-Unfortunately the resulting chains, each with 3000 steps, take up a fair bit of space and are thus too large to include in the Github repository.
-As a temporary hack around this, you can find download the chains from [this link](https://drive.google.com/open?id=16PomGVnjPI1Q4KLdA9gRloVolfRmrhPP).
-Then you simply navigate to the project-directory and unpack.

-With that, we can load the chains from disk:
+To download the resulting chains, you need to setup [`git lfs`](https://git-lfs.github.com/) and clone the repository.
+Then we can load the chains from disk:

 ```julia
 filenames = [